CodeBotD/mcp-ssh-orchestrator-test/docs/wiki/15-Glossary.md

 **Audit Log**
 - **Definition**: A chronological record of events and activities for security and compliance purposes
-- **Context**: mcp-ssh-orchestrator maintains comprehensive audit logs of all command executions and policy decisions
+- **Context**: MCP SSH Orchestrator maintains comprehensive audit logs of all command executions and policy decisions

 **Authentication**
 - **Definition**: The process of verifying the identity of a user or system